Financing

 A Comprehensive Guide to Interest Rates: How They Work and Why They Matter

 Interest rates are one of the most talked-about parts of buying a home and also one of the least understood.
-People hear rates are up.
-Or rates are down.
-Or that they missed the “good time” to buy.
-But very few people stop to learn what current interest rates actually are, how they work, and why they affect so much more than just a monthly payment.
+People hear rates are up or rates are down or that they missed the "good time" to buy.
+But very few stop to understand what interest rates actually are, how they work, and why they affect so much more than just a monthly payment.

 What an Interest Rate Really Is